AkshayV30/Demo-VPC/README.md

 # Demo-VPC

-This repos is an demo to create aws resourses for VPC using github actions.
+This repo is an demo to create aws resourses for VPC using github actions.